 Prof. Kim is interested in all things related to the ancient Mediterranean world, especially the history of Late Antiquity and Patristic studies.
 His current research focuses on the life and work of Epiphanius of Cyprus, a bishop active in ecclesiastical politics and theological controversies during the late fourth century.

 Life outside of Calvin College

-Young Kim loves spending time with his wife, Betty, and their sons, Ewan and Rhys.
+Young Kim loves spending time with his wife and two sons.